Roman Pilar: Russian Revolution and Civil War

 After the success of the February Revolution, from March 1917, Pilar was secretary of the Danilov Council of Peasants' Deputies.
 From August to October 1917 he was a cadet of a military school in Moscow.
 From October 1917, he worked underground in Lithuania occupied by the Imperial German Army.
 He was arrested and until April 1918 he was imprisoned.
 From April 1918 he was one of the leaders of the party underground in Vilna and was elected chairman of the Military Revolutionary Committee of Lithuania.
 He was of the founders of the Communist Party of Lithuania and Belarus.
 In October 1918, he was elected to its Central Committee, and at the Plenum that took place soon, he was a member of the Vilna city committee and secretary of the Central Committee of the KPLB.
-He participated in battles with Polish legionnaires.
+He participated in battles with the Polish Samoobrona.

 From January 1919 Pilar was a member of the Presidium and secretary of the Central Executive Committee of the Lithuanian-Belarusian Socialist Soviet Republic.
 When the Poles captured the headquarters of the workers' representatives on the street, he tried to shoot himself in Vilna, but survived (the bullet hit the lung).
 Until April 1919 he was treated in a hospital.
-In May, after the capture of Vilna by Polish troops and the fall of the Soviets, he was arrested and sentenced to death.
-He was shot, but survived.
+In May, after the capture of Vilna by Polish troops and the fall of the Soviets, he shot himself, but survived.
 In December 1919, he arrived in the RSFSR during an exchange of prisoners.

 From January 1920, Pilar was deputy chairman.
 Commission of the People's Commissariat of Foreign Affairs of the RSFSR for the exchange of political prisoners with Poland.
 From April, the special representative of the military counterintelligence (OO) Cheka of the Western Front.
 In October 1920 - March 1921 he was carrying out clandestine work in Upper Silesia, Germany.

 From March 1921, Pilar was the head of the 15th special department of the special department of the VChK.
 From July, he was second assistant to the head of the OO of the Cheka and GPU.
 Simultaneously, from December 1921, assistant chief of the First Chief Directorate GPU.
 In July 1922-December 1925, Deputy Head of the Counterintelligence Department (KRO) of the Secret Operational Directorate (SOU) of the GPU and OGPU of Artur Artuzov.